 - Internet cafes are expensive – about 6 Euros an hour.
 Z-net in the Latin Quarter offers it for 4 Euro an hour and has wi-fi.

-- The Louvre is discounted after 6pm on Fridays, and free on Sundays.
+- The Louvre is discounted after 6pm on Fridays, and free on the first Sunday of every month.
 During the low season, it is also closed on Tuesdays.
 It’s located in the center of the city and has two metro stops – both marked “Louvre.”
 Get off at either one.

 - The Jardin du Luxembourg is a great place to eat out and enjoy a nice day in Paris.
 It’s filled with people relaxing in chairs and on the grass.
 Don’t miss it!